GoogleCloudPlatform/python-docs-samples/dataflow/gpu-workers/pytorch-minimal/README.md

 ## Running the Dataflow job with GPUs

-We use Cloud Build to run the Dataflow job.
+We use Cloud Build to run the [Dataflow](https://cloud.google.com/dataflow) job.

-We launch the job using the worker image to make sure the job launches with the same Python version as the workers.
+> ℹ️ We launch the job using the worker image to make sure the job launches
+> with the same Python version as the workers and all the dependencies installed.

 ```sh
 export REGION="us-central1"